parulgupta7/Logs/README.md

 # Logs

 ## Introduction
-Developed a python module to interact with databse and retrieve useful information.
+Developed a python module to interact with database and retriev useful information.

 ## Files Included
 * analysis.sql: This file contains all the views created requird for information retrieval.